-And because the batter is in the frig waiting to be baked, at the last minute, you can invite friends in for hot coffee and muffins before heading out into the cold.
+And because the batter is in the fridge waiting to be baked, at the last minute, you can invite friends in for hot coffee and muffins before heading out into the cold.

 This recipe is so flexible: it works for a crowd, yes, but also for a small household, a few muffins at a time.
 For big crowds, double or triple the batter.
-To bake a small batch, fill the inside muffin cups to equalize heat distribution.
+To bake a small batch (just two or three muffins, say), fill the inside muffin cups to equalize heat distribution.